evalapplydotorg/tblm-private/content/posts/2017-07-09-city-life-by-anirban-nanda.md

   mechanical toys."
 The ad invited the business class to "unwind" at the Sheraton hotels.
-Fast forward to this decade, and this corner of Mammon's empire, and that young executive is now an uprooted and urbanized Bengali migrant, the hero's journey mapped to a treadmill, and the giant key, wound up tighter, ever tighter....
+Fast forward to this decade, and this corner of Mammon's empire, and that young executive is now an uprooted and urbanized Bengali migrant, the hero's journey now mapped to a treadmill, and the giant key, wound up tighter, ever tighter....
 slug: ?p=583
 type: post
 year: "2017"